 At a meeting of the Council’s Executive on 10 July 2012, the following decisions were made in regard to arrangements for letting garages to voluntary and community sector groups and organisations:

 - Subsidised rental charges be introduced for voluntary and community sector groups and organisations that currently occupy, or apply to occupy, a Council owned garage.

 - The introduction of subsidised rental charges be deferred until the economic climate is more favourable to those groups and organisations.

 - When the charges are introduced, the introduction be graduated over a period of time until they reach a maximum of 50% of the prevailing full rent.

-- Only voluntary and community sector groups and organisations that can show they are associated with the Town and its residents be eligible to apply for a subsidised garage and that this be limited to one garage per group or organisation and:
+- Only voluntary and community sector groups and organisations that can show they are associated with the Town and its residents will be eligible to apply for a subsidised garage.
+This would be limited to one garage per group or organisation and:

 - If the group or organisation is not already receiving financial and/or “in kind” support from us, the application will be determined by the Community and Neighbourhood Services Manager against the criteria set out in Appendix B to the report.

-- When officers consider it appropriate for a report to come forward to the Executive, they firstly refer the matter to the relevant Development & Scrutiny Committee(s) to consider the impact on voluntary sector and community groups and organisations of the charging regime.
+- When officers consider it appropriate for a report to come forward to the Executive, they first refer the matter to the relevant Development & Scrutiny Committee(s) to consider the impact on the voluntary sector and community groups and organisations of the charging regime.

 Stevenage Borough Council